lbeckman314/demo-cli/README.md

 ![Image of demo-go running in TTY.](./tty.png)

-So if you're a minimalist or temrinal-aficionado, this is the demo package for you!
+So if you're a minimalist or terminal-aficionado, this is the demo package for you!